 2012 BMW X5 Performance

 Reviewers reserve their highest praise for the BMW X5’s sporty performance and surprising acceleration.
-Though the X5 is one of the most expensive SUVs in its class, reviewers say it’s hard to find a more exciting driving experience in a three-row family hauler.
-If you can afford to opt for the diesel model, you’ll get improved highway fuel economy without sacrificing BMW’s trademark driving dynamics.
+Critics say it’s hard to find a more exciting driving experience in a three-row family hauler.
+The diesel model has improved highway fuel economy without sacrificing BMW’s trademark driving dynamics.

 - "The current X5 in general rides better than the first-generation vehicle, and its steering is pleasantly weighted.
 Although tall and heavy, it is nonetheless a sport-utility that doesn't ignore the ‘sport.’" -- Automobile Magazine